 - Grand Rounds

-View a list of weekly training opportunities and the schedule of seminars and professional development events:
+View a list of weekly training opportunities:

 Postdoctoral fellows are provided with opportunities to participate in or develop their own research projects within the fields of psychology or neurodevelopmental disabilities.
 Research opportunities are available through the mentorship of faculty members and researchers throughout the Kennedy Krieger and Johns Hopkins research community, and dedicated time is available for research.